-Especially, when you factor in the incredible popularity of filling out a bracket the 20% estimate is incredibly reasonable.
-The round of 64 takes place on Thursday and Friday, so of course you can’t miss finding out if your bracket is totally busted before 5 o’clock.
-Or, you just know this is your year and need to stream March Madness to watch that crazy 14 seed over 3 seed upset you predicted happen in real time.
+Especially when you factor in the incredible popularity of filling out a bracket, the 20% estimate is incredibly reasonable.
+March Madness 2017 begins on Tuesday, March 14, so of course you can’t miss finding out if your bracket is totally busted before 5 o’clock that Tuesday or Wednesday.
+Or maybe you just know this is your year, and you need to stream March Madness at work to watch that crazy 14 seed over 3 seed upset you predicted would happen in real-time.

 Before you start to stream March Madness at work, you need to make sure to plan ahead for that all too likely scenario when your boss or nosy co-worker walks by your desk while you are in the middle of streaming a game.
 Recommended options are the Boss Button, which is offered through a partnership with the NCAA, and Google Chrome add-ins like the Panic Button that let you hide all of your tabs in an instant, but saves them in your bookmarks so you can open them up again.